alidcastano/alidcastano-jekyll/_personal-philosophy/writing.md

 The best writing is rewriting. <small>*- E. B. White*</small>

-Before rewriting: mull ideas over for a few days before writing; carry a small notebook with you.
+Leave a decent space of time between writing something and editing it.
+Mull ideas over for a few days before rewriting; carry a small notebook with you.

 While editing: When you restart, begin by rereading what you have so far; when you finish, leave yourself something easy to start with.